Boren Scholarship Basics

 In exchange for scholarship funding, all Boren Scholars must agree to the NSEP Service Requirement.

-The application deadline for 2014-15 is February 5, 2014.
+The application deadline for any school year is early February prior to the start of the school year.
 Please see your campus representative for your earlier on-campus deadline.
 UTPB’s deadline is the closest working day to January 15th.
 For more information about the application process, see the website.
 Boren Scholarship applicants will be notified of their status by mail in late April.

 Boren Fellowships provide up to $30,000 to U.S. graduate students to add an important international and language component to their graduate education through specialization in area study, language study, or increased language proficiency.
 Boren Fellowships support study and research in areas of the world that are critical to U.S. interests, including Africa, Asia, Central & Eastern Europe, Eurasia, Latin America, and the Middle East.
 The countries of Western Europe, Canada, Australia, and New Zealand are excluded.
 For a complete list of countries, see the website.